nf-core/variantbenchmarking/docs/usage.md

 - `test`
   - A profile with a complete configuration for automated testing
   - Includes links to test data so needs no other parameters
+- `test_liftover`
+  - A profile with a complete configuration for using liftover of HG002 hg38 truth set to hg37
+  - Includes links to test data so needs no other parameters
+- `test_germline`
+  - A profile with a complete configuration for a full test of HG002 sample from germline analysis
+  - Includes links to test data so needs no other parameters
+- `test_somatic`
+  - A profile with a complete configuration for a full test of SEQC2 sample from somatic analysis
+  - Includes links to test data so needs no other parameters
 - `docker`
   - A generic configuration profile to be used with [Docker](https://docker.com/)